kevinwlu/iot/lesson5/README.md

 # <a href="https://goo.gl/shPybk">Lesson 5</a>: Crossbar.io and Paho

-# Install and run Crossbar.io publish on one tab and subscribe on another
+# Lab A: Install and run Crossbar.io publish on one tab and subscribe on another

 sudo pip3 install -U crossbar==18.4.1